meteor/meteor/content/testing.md

  - Before running, each test sets up the data it needs using the `generateData` helper (see [the section on creating integration test data](#creating-integration-test-data) for more detail) then goes to the homepage.

- - Although Flow Router doesn't take a done callback, we can use `Tracker.afterFlush` to wait for all it's reactive consequences to occur.
+ - Although Flow Router doesn't take a done callback, we can use `Tracker.afterFlush` to wait for all its reactive consequences to occur.

  - Here we wrote a little utility (which could be abstracted into a general package) to wait for all the subscriptions which are created by the route change (the `todos.inList` subscription in this case) to become ready before checking their data.